circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 by spreading them across multiple machines.
-This requires specifying a parallelism level and using the CircleCI Local CLI to glob or split test files.
+This requires specifying a parallelism level and using the CircleCI Local CLI to glob and split test files.

 ## Specifying a Job's Parallelism Level